labiium/chat2response/python_tests/docs/TOOL_AND_VISION_TESTING.md

 - No conflicts or errors
 - Complex scenarios handled

-These tests validate chat2response's ability to proxy advanced OpenAI API features while maintaining reliability and correctness.
+These tests validate routiium's ability to proxy advanced OpenAI API features while maintaining reliability and correctness.